ConsolesandCasks/CPU-MGB-Heavy/README.md

 <img src="https://github.com/ConsolesandCasks/CPU-MGB-Heavy/blob/main/MGB_Heavy_1_front.png" width=400 height=400>  <img src="https://github.com/ConsolesandCasks/CPU-MGB-Heavy/blob/main/MGB_Heavy_1_back.png" width=400 height=400>

 ## Notes
-Most of the SMD components that are available on the MGB are re-utilized, but I'll provide a BOM
+Most of the SMD components that are available on the MGB are re-utilized, but I'll provide a BOM on release

 I have also (possibly temporarily) removed the USB port and wires/connectors associated with Lipo usage until I've done some testing of my own.
 Rev 1.1 adds an optional OEM style DC jack using new parts.